How to Download Disney Plus Movies to MP4? [Lossless 4K]

 When I decide I want to download Disney Plus movies on laptop, especially aiming for the MP4 format, the main thing I worry about is the final quality.
 Lots of tools out there can save disney plus mp4 files, yeah, but they often mess up the quality in the process.
 Most options I found could only manage 720P max.

-Bypass Disney+ video DRM and directly download movies and TV shows from Disney Plus to MP4 file, with lossless 4K/1080p/720 resolution and Atmos/EAC3 5.1 audio track.
+Securely download movies and TV shows from Disney Plus to MP4 file for personal offline viewing, with lossless 4K/1080p/720 resolution and Atmos/EAC3 5.1 audio track.

-Instead of a generic feature list, here’s exactly how this tool solves all the "MP4 roadblocks" I mentioned:
+Instead of a generic feature list, here’s exactly how this tool solves all the "MP4 issues" I mentioned:

 - It delivers an MP4 file: It saves videos as standard MP4 (or MKV) files.
 This is what we want!
 It means I can copy them to a USB drive, my Plex server, or any device.